DiUS/homeassistant-powersensor_local/README.md

 # Local Powersensor integration for HomeAssistant

-A minimal spike project to get a feel for how much effort would be required to implement full Powersensor support for HomeAssistant.
+A minimal project to get a feel for how much effort would be required to implement full Powersensor support for HomeAssistant.

 This integration only uses the network-local interface to source data from